 Oracle is a DBMS (database management system).
-It’s used for the distributed data storage: customer lists, equipment data, employee credentials, financial records, transaction history, correspondence, legal documents and much more.
+It’s used for the distributed data storage: customer lists, equipment data, employee credentials, financial records, transaction history, correspondence, legal documents, and much more.

 Ellison was roughly explaining the same thing to his first customers.
-His software could do breathtaking things: for example, select one store from a supermarket chain that works better than others, determine the most demanded cheese in Florida in April, etc. Oracle was able to process a bunch different data, and therefore the first customers were the CIA and the US Air Force.
+His software could do breathtaking things: for example, select one store from a supermarket chain that works better than others, determine the most demanded cheese in Florida in April, etc. Oracle was able to process a bunch of different data, and therefore the first customers were the CIA and the US Air Force.